-The Florida Review is UCF’s national/international print literary magazine, now going on 45 years of publication.
+The Florida Review is UCF’s national/international print literary magazine, now approaching 52 years of publication.
 Aquifer: The Florida Review Online was created in 2017 as an interdisciplinary arts journal to supplement the print journal.
-Both publish poetry, fiction, creative nonfiction, and graphic narrative.
-When Aquifer was created, author interviews and book reviews moved to the online format where they receive a wider audience.
-In addition, Aquifer publishes visual arts portfolios, short experimental films, and digital stories & electronic narratives.
-These are curated by faculty in Art History, Film, and Digital Media, and students in those departments help with those art forms.
-Since 2012, we also publish an annual chapbook in honor of former editor Jeanne Leiby, who passed away in 2011.
-We do a lot of stuff, and lots of people are involved.
+Both venues publish poetry, fiction, creative nonfiction, and graphic narrative.
+In addition, Aquifer publishes author interviews and book reviews.
+Since 2012, we’ve also published an annual standalone chapbook in honor of former editor Jeanne Leiby, who passed away in 2011.

-- Most undergrads are involved through enrollment in CRW 4724: The Florida Review Internship, and there are pre-reqs that help ensure you’re ready to comment on professionally written work.
-This is an open enrollment course, but please know that it isn’t a typical course.
-Please note that each section of CRW 4724 focuses on either the print magazine or the online magazine, and the courses are slightly different.
+- UCF undergraduate students can join The Florida Review staff through enrollment in CRW 4724: The Florida Review Internship.
+There are pre-reqs that help ensure you’re ready to comment on professionally written work.
+This is an open enrollment course.

 - Not a student publication.
-As an intern, you will be helping with a variety of tasks, and giving opinions about a small portion of the submissions we receive, but you will not be choosing the final work that is published in the journal.
-This is not a student literary magazine (that’s Cypress Dome!).
-Remember that masthead?
-Those are the folks who make final editorial decisions.
+As an intern, you’ll help with a variety of tasks, and you’ll give your opinions about a portion of the submissions that we receive, but you will not choose the final work that is published in the journal.
+Those decisions are made by faculty and section editors.
+If you’re interested in working on UCF’s student literary magazine, check out Cypress Dome, our award-winning student publication.

 - Further opportunities.
-The UCF English department has recently begun offering an Undergraduate Certificate in Editing and Publishing.
-CRW 4724 counts (and can count a second time) toward this certificate.
-If you are interested in the publishing world, we highly recommend that you check it out.
+The UCF English department has recently begun offering an Undergraduate Certificate in Editing & Publishing.
+CRW 4724 counts (and can count twice) toward this certificate.
+If you are interested in the publishing world, we highly recommend that you consider this program.